-Marjorie Hyer, 'Episcopal Wrath Quick to Descend on Gallup Poll,' Winnipeg Free Press, June 22, 1985, p.
+5 Marjorie Hyer, 'Episcopal Wrath Quick to Descend on Gallup Poll,' Winnipeg Free Press, June 22, 1985, p.
 74 (originally from the Washington Post).

-Ibid.
+6 Ibid.

-Commenting on the second question, Reverend John R. Frizzell, Jr. of St. Alban's Episcopal Church in Annandale, Va., replied, "Clearly, anyone who takes seriously the words of our Lord that 'there shall be one flock and one Shepherd' is committed to the reunion of the church . . . yet the questions do not even recognize the complexities of reunion."
-What Reverend Frizzell's comments suggest is that the second question may be introducing bias into the survey by slanting the question.
+Commenting on the second question, Reverend John R. Frizzell, Jr. of St. Alban's Episcopal Church in Annandale, Va., replied, "Clearly, anyone who takes seriously the words of our Lord that 'there shall be one flock and one Shepherd' is committed to the reunion of the church . . . yet the questions do not even recognize the complexities of reunion."7 What Reverend Frizzell's comments suggest is that the second question may be introducing bias into the survey by slanting the question.
 The question could then be criticized as a loaded question because it would tend to draw positive responses from Episcopalians.
-For all Episcopalians would, at least in principle, be committed to the proposition that there should be a church reunion in virtue of the biblical injunction that there shall be one flock.
+For all Episcopalians would, at least in principle, be committed to the proposition that there shall be one flock.
 The bias imposed on the question by this general commitment might tend to produce affirmative answers without due consideration of all the complexities inherent in the particular question of a merger with another specific denomination like the Catholic Church.